africacodeacademy-erp2025/bwgovgazette/README.md

-# govgazette 🏛️
+# govgazette

 **govgazette** is a modern, comprehensive digital platform for managing and distributing official government gazettes and public notices.
 Built with React, TypeScript, and Tailwind CSS, it provides seamless access to governmental publications for citizens and administrative management for officials.

-## ✨ Features
+## Features

 ### For Citizens
-- **📖 Browse Gazettes**: Easy access to all published gazettes with advanced search and filtering
+- **Browse Gazettes**: Easy access to all published gazettes with advanced search and filtering
-- **🔍 Smart Search**: Find specific notices by title, category, date, or keywords
+- **Smart Search**: Find specific notices by title, category, date, or keywords
-- **📱 Responsive Design**: Fully optimized for desktop, tablet, and mobile devices
+- **Responsive Design**: Fully optimized for desktop, tablet, and mobile devices
-- **📥 Download Center**: Direct download access to official documents
+- **Download Center**: Direct download access to official documents
-- **🏷️ Category Organization**: Browse by Infrastructure, Legal, Environment, Health, Education, and Finance
+- **Category Organization**: Browse by Infrastructure, Legal, Environment, Health, Education, and Finance

 ### For Administrators
-- **📝 Content Management**: Create new gazettes with rich text editor
+- **Content Management**: Create new gazettes with rich text editor
-- **📤 Document Upload**: Drag-and-drop file upload with automatic processing
+- **Document Upload**: Drag-and-drop file upload with automatic processing
-- **📊 Analytics Dashboard**: Track downloads, user engagement, and publication metrics
+- **Analytics Dashboard**: Track downloads, user engagement, and publication metrics
-- **👥 User Management**: Monitor active users and system activity
+- **User Management**: Monitor active users and system activity
-- **🔔 Notification System**: Real-time alerts for pending approvals and system updates
+- **Notification System**: Real-time alerts for pending approvals and system updates
-- **⚡ Quick Actions**: Streamlined workflow for publishing and managing content
+- **Quick Actions**: Streamlined workflow for publishing and managing content

-## 🚀 Technology Stack
+## Technology Stack

 - **Frontend**: React 18 with TypeScript
 - **Styling**: Tailwind CSS with custom design system